Chapter 3. Installation and update

 Installation process details

-Figure 2.2.
-Creating the bootstrap, master, and worker machines
+Figure 3.2.
+Creating the bootstrap, control plane, and compute machines

 After the cluster machines initialize, the bootstrap machine is destroyed.
 All clusters use the bootstrap process to initialize the cluster, but if you provision the infrastructure for your cluster, you must complete many of the steps manually.